Inanna of Zabalam: Origin and names

-Inanna of Zabalam could be referred to with the name Supālītum (Supallītu), derived from the Akkadian spelling of the toponym, and through a folk etymology connected with the word supālu (sāpalu), "juniper."
+Inanna of Zabalam could also be referred to with the name Supālītum (Supallītu), derived from the Akkadian spelling of the toponym, and through a folk etymology connected with the word supālu (sāpalu), "juniper."
 It was commonly used in Babylonian lexical texts.
 It occurs in the god list An = Anum as explanation of dInanna-su-balaki (tablet IV, line 134).
 A second similar name was Sugallītu (Šugallītu; "she of Zabalam"), whose spelling might have been influenced by the term Esugal, referring to a ziggurat dedicated to Ishtar located in the city of Akkad, or alternatively by the word sukkallu.
 The latter name could be written logographically as dZU.GAL or dSU.GAL.
-A further possible name, dZA-BA-AD, perhaps to be read as DIĜIR Zabalam, "the goddess of Zabalam," has been identified on an exercise tablet from Susa.
-Texts from Umma from the Ur III period also use the epithet Nin-Zabalam, "lady of Zabalam," especially when referring to the worship of this goddess in the settlement A-ka-sal4ki.
+A further possible name, dZA-BA-AD, perhaps to be read as DIĜIR Zabalam, "the goddess of Zabalam", has been identified on an exercise tablet from Susa.
+Texts from Umma from the Ur III period also use the epithet Nin-Zabalam, "lady of Zabalam", especially when referring to the worship of this goddess in the settlement A-ka-sal4ki.

 Associations with other deities

 The god Shara, commonly referred to simply as a son of Inanna in modern literature aimed at general audiences, was specifically regarded as the son of the goddess of Zabalam.
 The translation of the only passage mentioning his father is uncertain.
-Julia M. Asher-Greve suggests this tradition was a secondary development, and Shara was only assigned to Inanna as a son to make it possible to refer to her with the epithet ama, mother, though she also notes it was seemingly not related to motherhood, but rather to senior position in the pantheon and authority over specific cities.
+Julia M. Asher-Greve suggests this tradition was a secondary development, and Shara was only assigned to Inanna as a son to make it possible to refer to her with the epithet ama, "mother", though she also notes it was seemingly not related to motherhood, but rather to senior position in the pantheon and authority over specific cities.
 Manuel Molina instead assumes that it reflected the close relation between their respective cult centers.

 An inscription of Warad-Sin refers to Inanna of Zabalam as a daughter of Suen.
 The circle of deities associated with her also included Apiriĝmaḫ, as well as two goddesses attested in an analogous role in Uruk, Ninshubur and Nanaya.

-In the Zame hymns, Nin-UM, possibly identical with Inanna of Zabalam, appears in association with the god Ištaran.
-She is also equated with Inanna-kur, an early hypostasis of Inanna known already from sources from the Uruk period.
+In the Zame Hymns, Nin-UM, a deity possibly identical with Inanna of Zabalam, appears in association with the god Ištaran.
+She is also equated with Inanna-kur, an early hypostasis of Inanna already attested in sources from the Uruk period.
 However, the latter also maintained an independent identity and could be instead linked with dMen, a deity presumed to be a deified crown.